aws-samples/amazon-managed-service-for-apache-flink-examples/java/Windowing/README.md

 * Flink version: 1.20
 * Flink API: DataStream API
-* Flink Connectors: Kinesis Connector
 * Language: Java (11)
+* Flink connectors: Kinesis Sink

 The project can run both on Amazon Managed Service for Apache Flink, and locally for development.
 There is one sample application which demonstrates behaviour of different windows supported by Flink.

+The appllication generates random synthetic data internally, aggregates them with four different types of windowing aggregations and writes to four separate Kinesis Streams.

 ### Application structure